millerjes37/summit_hip_numbers/README.md

 - Ensure Nix is installed and Flakes are enabled
 - Enter the Nix shell: `nix develop`
-- If GStreamer fails, check that Nix can access system packages
+- If FFmpeg fails, check that Nix can access system packages

 ### Runtime Issues

-- **Videos not loading**: Check that video files are in the configured directory and supported by GStreamer
+- **Videos not loading**: Check that video files are in the configured directory and supported by FFmpeg
 - **Demo mode restrictions**: Demo version limits videos to 5 and hip numbers to 001-005
 - **Configuration not applying**: Demo mode overrides many settings - check if running demo version
 - **Performance issues**: Always run in `--release` mode for optimal performance
 - **Config not loading**: Ensure `config.toml` is in the same directory as the executable
+- **No audio**: Ensure FFmpeg DLLs are present in the same directory as the executable (Windows)

 ### File Support

-- **Videos**: MP4, and other formats supported by GStreamer
+- **Videos**: MP4 (recommended), and other formats supported by FFmpeg (AVI, MKV, MOV, etc.)
-- Ensure GStreamer plugins are available in the Nix environment
+- FFmpeg supports virtually all common video codecs (H.264, H.265, VP9, AV1, etc.)

 ## Project Structure